Affine quiver Schur algebras and $p$-adic $GL_n$: The example in characteristic

-(Recall that the path algebra of this quiver is the $\FF$-algebra with basis all possible paths obtained by concatenating the arrows, including the three paths of length zero corresponding to the vertices of the graph.
-The multiplication of two paths is the path obtained by concatenation if this makes sense and zero otherwise.) \end{theorem} \begin{remark} Note that, since the algebra is non-negatively graded and $3$-dimensional in degree zero, the three idempotents $e(1|2)$, $e(2|1)$, and $e(1,2)$ must be primitive. \end{remark} \proof
+Recall that the path algebra of a quiver is the $\FF$-algebra with basis all possible paths obtained by concatenating the arrows, including the paths of length zero corresponding to the vertices of the graph.
+The multiplication of two paths is the path obtained by concatenation if this makes sense and zero otherwise. \begin{theorem} Let $n=2=e$.
+Then the quiver Schur algebra $\bA_\bi$ for $\bi=(1,2)$ is (as graded algebra) isomorphic to the path algebra $B$ of the following quiver with grading given by putting the horizontal arrows in degree $1$ and the loops in degree $2$